JPL-IMCE/gov.nasa.jpl.imce.ontologies.analysis/README.md

 cd ..
 ```

-**Note carefully:** The above assumes that an existing Fuseki instance with the content produced by loadprod (see [profile generation workflow](https://github.com/JPL-IMCE/gov.nasa.jpl.imce.ontologies.workflow)) already exists.
+**Note carefully:** The above assumes that an existing Fuseki instance is running on the port specified in workflow/env.sh, and with the content produced by loadprod (see [profile generation workflow](https://github.com/JPL-IMCE/gov.nasa.jpl.imce.ontologies.workflow)) already exists.
 This is done to avoid having to reason over basic ontologies again.
 Run the workflow described [here](https://github.com/JPL-IMCE/gov.nasa.jpl.imce.ontologies.workflow) before executing this workflow (profile generation step is not necessary)!

 ### Running Under CI
 For Jenkins, a pipeline script can be found in the root directory.
 This file is called `Jenkinsfile`.

+The expected setup for Fuseki can be found [here](http://www.github.com/jpl-imce/gov.nasa.jpl.imce.ontologies.fuseki/).

 ### Examining Results
 Note that results are stored in JUnit format in files under `target/*.xml`.
 With the JUnit plugin installed, Jenkins can read the analysis results.
 Note that also Eclipse's JUnit framework (and other JUnit-supporting (test) frameworks) will be able to parse and display the results of the analysis workflow.